most division series home runs

 Carlos Beltran: 4 Home Runs in 2004 NLDS

-It took Houston five games to dispose of Chipper Jones and the Braves in the NLDS.
+It took Houston five games to dispose of the Braves in the NLDS.
 So, that allowed Beltran to rack up 24 plate appearances in the process.
 All he did with that opportunity was hit .455/.500/1.091.
-Six of his 10 hits went for extra bases (those four homers and two doubles) while he collected nine RBI and nine runs scored.
+Six of his 10 hits went for extra bases (four homers and two doubles) while he collected nine RBI and nine runs scored.

 Jim Thome: 4 Home Runs in 1999 ALDS

 Cleveland lost to the Boston Red Sox in the ’99 ALDS in five games.
 Thome collected 21 plate appearances and hit .353/.476/1.059.
-His four homers were tied for his most in a single series, while his 10 RBI were his most.
-He’d hit just one more home run and collected two RBI over his final 72 postseason plate appearances after this specific performance.
+His four homers were tied for his most in a single series, while his 10 RBI were a personal best.
+He’d hit just one more home run and collected two RBI over his final 72 postseason plate appearances after this performance.